DBC-Works/BoothCMS/README.md

 * No database
 * No administration function - create contents as files and copy to the web server
 * Content format is a composite of [YAML](http://yaml.org/)(headers) and [Markdown](https://learn.getgrav.org/content/markdown)(body)
+    * This format is known as YAML front matter, but in BoothCMS you can also use three dots(`...`) as delimiter string betweeh header and body.
 * Template can be specified for each content
 * List display control function
 * Built-in feed([Atom Syndication Format](https://tools.ietf.org/html/rfc4287)) and [Sitemaps](https://www.sitemaps.org/) generator